microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Select-EntraGroupIdsGroupIsMemberOf.md

 Select-EntraGroupIdsGroupIsMemberOf  -ObjectId $GroupId -GroupIdsForMembershipCheck $Groups
 ```

-The first command creates a GroupIdsForMembershipCheck object, and then stores it in the $Groups variable.

-The second command gets an ID for a group by using the [Get-EntraGroup](./Get-EntraGroup.md) cmdlet, and then stores it as a property of $Groups.

-The third command gets the ID of a group by using Get-EntraGroup, and then stores it in the $GroupId variable.

-The final command gets the group membership of a group identified by $GroupId.
+This example gets the group membership of a group identified by $GroupId.
+Use `Get-EntraGroup` cmdlet to obtain group `ObjectId` value.

+- `-ObjectId` parameter specifies the group ID.
+- `-GroupIdsForMembershipCheck` Specifies an array of group object IDs.

 ## Parameters